Bus with Chinese-speaking tourists crashes in Utah; 4 dead

-PANGUITCH, Utah (AP) — A tour bus crashed on a highway running through the red-rock landscape of southern Utah, killing four people from China and injuring dozens more.
+PANGUITCH, Utah (AP) — A tour bus crashed on a highway running through the red-rock landscape of southern Utah on Friday, killing four people from China and injuring dozens more.

 Five passengers remained in critical condition Friday night, and the death toll could rise, he said.